Outrage Intensifies Over Claims Of Gene-Edited Babies

 The summit organizers condemned He's creation of gene-edited embryos that became babies.
 But they rejected calls for a moratorium on gene-edited babies.
 Instead, the organizers endorsed making plans for how scientists might someday safely and responsibly create more gene-edited babies to prevent terrible diseases.

 "To suggest that it's only a matter of time before we do decide to do this steps over a really significant public discussion," Collins says.
-"There's still some possibility — I think a significant possibility — that that debate will lead to the conclusion for the foreseeable that this is a line we should not cross."
+"There's still some possibility — I think a significant possibility — that that debate will lead to the conclusion for the foreseeable future that this is a line we should not cross."

 The summit organizers defend their position.